NeeleshJaiswal/value-blues/README.md

 - **Resizable Nodes**: Resize any node directly on the canvas.

 ### Diagram Types
-1. **Standard Diagram**: Displays a diagram with layers which resizable.
+1. **Standard Diagram**: Displays a diagram with layers which resizable, and movable.
-2. **Packed Diagram**: Displays a packed diagram layout optimized for minimal space with higher amount of nodes.
+2. **Packed Diagram**: Displays a packed diagram layout optimized for minimal space with a higher amount of nodes (10k-20k-30K).

 ---